berkaynizam/ai-cam.github.io/_people/huw-jones.md

 ---
-layout: person
-name: Huw Jones
+title: Huw Jones
-title: "  "
-given: "Huw "
-family: Jones
+photo: /assets/images/uploads/huw-jones-1-.jpg
 job_title: Head of Digital Library
 biography: >-
   Huw Jones is Head of the Digital Library at Cambridge University Library, and